eda-ricercatore/haskell-sandbox/README.md

 References:
 + newacct, Answer to "How to produce a local datetime string in Haskell?", Stack Exchange Inc., New York, NY, September 28, 2009.
 Available online from Stack Exchange Inc.: Stack Overflow: Questions at: https://stackoverflow.com/a/1485011/1531728; June 29, 2021 was the last access date.
++ William Yao, "A Cheat Sheet to the Time Library," from Welcome to All Those Learning Haskell blog, September 16, 2019.
+Available online from Welcome to All Those Learning Haskell blog at: https://williamyaoh.com/posts/2019-09-16-time-cheatsheet.html; self-published; June 29, 2021 was the last access date.

 To extract the date information from the local date and time information stored in the `Day` object, try the following from Farina2021.